BY SAFIYA MERCHANT

 Homicide Watch Chicago

-Photos: Jessica Koscielniak / Sun-Times
+Photos by Jessica Koscielniak / Sun-Times